Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Experiments

-We present in Fig.~\ref{fig:status_attainment_model_result} the results of applying CAM-UV and CAM-UV-X on a sociological dataset~\citep{Shimizu11JMLR}.
+We present in Fig.~\ref{fig:status_attainment_model_result} the results of applying CAM-UV and CAM-UV-X to a sociological dataset~\citep{Shimizu11JMLR}.
 The data consisted of six observed variables: father's occupation ($x_1$), son's income ($x_2$), father's education ($x_3$), son's occupation ($x_4$), son's education ($x_5$), and number of siblings ($x_6$).

-Compared to CAM-UV, CAM-UV-X pruned more spurious bidirected edges, edges CAM-UV should have pruned if it were sound in identifying invisible pairs.
+Compared to CAM-UV, CAM-UV-X pruned more spurious bidirected edges, namely edges that CAM-UV should have pruned if it were sound in identifying invisible pairs.
 For example, CAM-UV-X replaced the bidirected edge between $x_1$ and $x_4$ in the CAM-UV result by a directed edge from $x_1$ to $x_4$, which is consistent with the ground truth.

 Furthermore, CAM-UV-X can provide more information for invisible pairs than CAM-UV.
 For example, for the pairs $(x_1,x_3)$ and $(x_2,x_4)$, while there is a UBP/UCP between these pairs, CAM-UV-X asserts that each pair is not adjacent.
-See details of experiment settings in Appendix~\ref{appendix:sociology_data}.
+See Appendix~\ref{appendix:sociology_data} for details of the experiment settings.

-\section{Conclusions}
+\section{\MakeUppercase{Conclusions}}

 We provided new identifiability results for causal additive models with hidden variables, including cases where bows are fully identified.
 Furthermore, we introduced the CAM-UV-X algorithm, proved its soundness and completeness, and demonstrated that it performs comparably to state-of-the-art methods.